kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 ![A 3D rendering of a populated board was supposed to show here](https://github.com/kenneth558/plant_resistance_primary_perception/blob/Free/Where%20to%20find%20everything%20for%20making%20your%20own%20GWAAMC%20device/front_straight-on_SHLD1_see-through_with_notes.png)

+<dl><dt>21 Aug 2019</dt></dl>I am having fits with an apparent open circuit in the programming resistor circuit of U5.
+Yet another nightmare....

 <dl><dt>19 Aug 2019</dt></dl>Today I found that I had placed two U7s instead of a U6 and U7.
 Would have made definite progess otherwise.
 Replaced.
 Starting again writing the diags for this step.

 <dl><dt>18 Aug 2019</dt></dl>I've made more progress on the diagnostics after having to abandon my first U1 due to solder cross contamination.
 Early on I tinned the leads of that component with leaded solder and have been plagued ever since with it rejecting other solders.
 I handled it so much that its leads started falling off.  $6.
 The new U1 took low-temp paste solder like a champ, but the whole experience sure tested my patience.
 These new bismuth solders don't mix well at all with the old leaded solder!
 A word to the wise.